Moving with Us in 4 Easy Steps!

 For more exciting ideas and places to visit:

 Property affordability is key.
 Compared to many other cities, particularly London, the cost of living in Belfast is significantly more reasonable.

 From period property to modern riverside developments, city homes or rural retreats, the region is awash with every type of property you could imagine.

-There are many attractive neighbourhoods to live in Belfast, here are a few sought after areas: St John’s Wharf is a new development, close to the city centre with views over the river.
-It offers easy access to the city centre, motorway network, Central Train Station and City Airport.
+St John’s Wharf is a new development, close to the city centre with scenic views over the river.
+It offers easy access to the city centre, motorway network, Central Train Station, and City Airport.